Calculating the Value of Paid Media Automation

 - Auditing existing data and manually combining similar rows that are actually the same campaign, yet have inconsistent names

 Meanwhile, the marketing teams may be waiting on the analytics team impatiently to validate their campaigns so they can launch on time if they do not have a self-service option.
 There might be time wasted in the following areas:

 - Delaying or missing launch of time-sensitive campaigns waiting on back-and-forth approval process from analytics team

 - Launching campaigns that can’t be successfully tracked due to lack of approval process or not following the process, resulting in incomplete information about performance, leading to lower-quality decisions about spend in the future

 - Excessive time spent figuring out which campaign is which and making sense of analytics reporting due to unclear naming conventions

 Check in with your analytics and marketing teams to see if any of this sounds familiar.
 Ask them to keep track of tasks like these over the course of a week or a month, then figure an approximate total for monthly wasted hours.
 If there is significant overlap between the tasks of 2 individuals or teams, that can be considered “duplicative effort.”
-In the calculator, there are spaces for data clean up and manual tasks as well as a duplicate effort section.
-In the lower portion of the calculator, there are some assumptions made for the dollar value of low-value (data entry, etc.) and high-value (attribution, sophisticated reporting, involved projects, etc.) activities.
-These assumptions can be changed to suit your specific situation if needed.
+In Claravine’s ROI Calculator (ask us), there are entries for data clean up, manual tasks as well as a duplicate effort.
+There are also some assumptions made for the dollar value of low-value (data entry, etc.) and high-value (attribution, sophisticated reporting, involved projects, etc.) activities.
+These assumptions can be changed to suit your own estimated data/costs.